ttauruss/intro_stat/chapter2_exercise.md

 1. Flexible or inflexible
-  1. Flexible because we have a lot of data
+  a.
+Flexible because we have a lot of data
-  1. Inflexible
+  b.
+Inflexible